Multiple-Institution Database for Investigating Engineering Longitudinal Development

 Fax: (765) 49-49911

 The project team maintains the database on a secure computer in secured facilities.
 The computer is not networked or connected to the internet.
-Member institutions transmit data to the MIDFIELD data steward via password-protected, encrypted DVDs sent via registered, next-day FedEx.
-These DVDs are stored in a locked filing cabinet in a secure office.
+Member institutions transmit data to the MIDFIELD data steward via password-protected, encrypted DVDs/USB flash drives sent via registered, next-day FedEx or through password-protected, encrypted files through DropBox or similiar file sharing system.
+DVDs are stored in a locked filing cabinet in a secure office.
 Only the MIDFIELD data steward has access to these discs.
 Identifiers are created especially for MIDFIELD.
 They are not Social Security Numbers or student IDs.

 To protect the confidentiality of both students and institutions, researchers outside the central team will never handle raw institutional data.
 Reports aggregated by student and institution will be made available.
 If institutional identification is needed (e.g., to study policy differences), they will be conducted by the central team.